RussianMartabak/sea-cinema/README.md

 See all movies that you can watch
 ### Movie Detail
 See the synopsis, age rating and price of each movie
+### Authentication
+Each bookings is personalized to each user
 ### Seat Booking
 Pick the specific seats that you want in a movie screening.
 You can select up to 6 seats/tickets
 ### Balance Page